s-innovations/MessageProcessor.ServiceFabric/README.md

 },
 ```

-The message cluster service fabric application also have all the logic to do automatically scale/provisioning of the underlaying VM Scale Sets.
-Infact when a new message cluster is added, it will create all the resources on azure with capacity set to 0.
+The message cluster service fabric application also has all the logic to do automatically scale/provisioning of the under laying VM Scale Sets.
+In fact, when a new message cluster is added, it will create all the resources on azure with capacity set to 0.

 ### Dispatcher
 The dispatcher resource can be used to setup one or multiply topic endpoints that delegate messages by forwarding them to a target queue.
-This allows more putthough and unified endpoint to push messages to and based on the messages properties end up in the correct queue.
+This allows more put though and unified endpoint to push messages to and based on the messages properties end up in the correct queue.
 ```
 {
     "type": "S-Innovations.MessageProcessor/dispatcher",